dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - _password_: password of the user
 - _lang_: the default language of the user: "en", "de", "fr", "it" (optional, default: "en")
 - _groups_ (optional): List of groups the user belongs to.
 The group names must be provided in one of the following forms:
-  - "other_project_shortname:groupname"
+    - `other_project_shortname:groupname`
-  - ":groupname" (for groups defined in the current ontology file)
+    - `:groupname` (for groups defined in the current ontology file)
-  - "SystemAdmin" (the most powerful group, built-in into DSP)
+    - `SystemAdmin` (the most powerful group, built-in into DSP)
 - _projects_ (optional): List of projects the user belongs to.
-The project name has to be followed by a ":" and either "member" or "admin".
-This indicates if the new user has admin rights in the given project or is an ordinary user. `myproject:admin` would add the user as admin to the project "myproject".
-The project defined in the same ontology file can be omitted, so only ":admin"or ":member" is enough.
+The project name has to be followed by a `:` and either `member` or `admin`.
+This indicates if the new user has admin rights in the given project or is an ordinary user. `myproject:admin` would add the user as admin to the project `myproject`.
+The project defined in the same ontology file can be omitted, so only `:admin` or `:member` is enough.
+    - If _projects_ is omitted, the user won't be part in any project.
 - _status_ (optional): true (default) if the user is active, false if the user is deleted/inactive

 Example: